cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 }

 ```
-At this point, KV allows up to 10 writes in an `atomic()` call chain.

 The return value of a `kv.atomic()....commit()` call chain is a `Promise<Deno.KvCommitResult>` if the transaction succeeds.
 That object contains two fields: `ok` and `versionstamp`.
 The `ok` value will be true in a successful transaction.

 ### Tracking a record's history